More Than Period Cramps? 9 Endometriosis Symptoms You Should Know

 • green tea

-What is the link between endometriosis and other autoimmune diseases?
+What is the link between endometriosis and other health conditions?

 "Research shows a link between endometriosis and other health problems such as allergies, asthma and chemical sensitivities, migraines, autoimmune disease, chronic fatigue syndrome and fibromyalgia, interstitial cystitis as well as certain cancers including breast and ovarian cancer," says Bayati.